jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <font size="4">
 <p>It appears that if <code>local_10</code> is different from what it is supposed to be, the program returns fail.
 Ah, so <code>local_10</code> is the stack canary!</p>

 <p>We can bypass the stack canary by figuring out its value, then overwrite it with its value when building our attack payload.
-We can have it print out <code>local_10</code>by filling up <code>local_418</code> with 1032 characters but giving it the length longer than 1032.</p>
+We can have it print out <code>local_10</code>by filling up <code>local_418</code> with 1032 characters but giving it a length longer than 1032.</p>

 {% highlight python %}
 nc_ed = pwn.remote('34.123.210.162', '20233')